 If you need to dry the burner, there are several options available.
 For example, you may want to uncover the burner and give it a few minutes to dry.
 If you need the burner to dry faster, you may want to consider using a cloth to wipe it down.
 Again, you need to make sure the burner is completely cool before you try to touch it.
 This is an important safety measure.

-If you are looking for other ideas to try the burner quickly, you may want to direct a fan at the burner itself.
+If you are looking for other ideas to try the burner quickly, you may want to direct a fan to the burner itself.
 If your range sits on top of the oven, you may even want to turn up the oven to generate heat from the other side.

-Step #4 Remove Debris from the Burner
+#4 Remove Debris from the Burner

 What this means is that there may be food debris that is blocking the stove from lighting itself.
-You will need to remove the food debris to get the stove to behave properly.
+To solve this issue, you will need to remove the food debris to get the stove to behave properly.

-Step #5 Use a Multimeter To Check the Igniter
+#5 Use a Multimeter To Check the Igniter

 To do this, you will need to take a look at the manual to see where the igniter is located.
 Again, you always need to make sure you put safety first.
 Do not try to mess with the stove if you are not comfortable.

-Once you locate the igniter, you may need a few tools to disassemble the stove depending on the model you have.
+Once you locate the igniter, you may need a few tools to disassemble the stove, depending on the model you have.
 Then, use a Multimeter to see if there is still power and resistance flowing to the igniter.
 You should be getting a number that is not zero.

 It is better to reach out to a professional who can help you figure out if it is worth it to replace the igniter or if you need to get a new stove.
 You should also rely on a professional to do this because you might void your warranty if you mess around with the stove on your own.

-Frequently Asked Questions About Clicking and Gas Stoves
+FAQ About Clicking and Gas Stoves

 There are several common questions people ask about clicking noises they hear from a gas stove.
 These include:

-Why do I hear a clicking noise coming from my gas stove when I turn it on?
+#1 Why do I hear a clicking noise coming from my gas stove when I turn it on?

 This is the sound of the igniter doing its job.
 You need the gas stove to click because this is a sign that the igniter is going to bring the flames in your stove to life.

-How can I tell if I have a gas leak coming from my stove?
+#2 How can I tell if I have a gas leak coming from my stove?

 The most important thing to remember is that if you feel like you had a gas leak, you should not use the stove.
 You need to call the gas company as quickly as possible.
 This is an emergency, so they should send someone out right away.

-Is a clicking noise coming from my stove dangerous?
+#3 Is a clicking noise coming from my stove dangerous?

 Not necessarily.
 If you hear a clicking noise and the gas is not igniting, then there is probably no gas flowing to the stove.
 At the same time, you need to address this quickly.

-If you hear a clicking noise coming from the stove and it is not working properly, pay attention to the burner cap, make sure the burner is dry, and remove food debris.
+If you hear a clicking noise coming from the stove, and it is not working properly, pay attention to the burner cap, make sure the burner is dry, and remove food debris.
 You may also want to check the igniter to make sure it still has power.